Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

         }
     }

-Now the configuration and state is persistent across a restart of the app.
+Now the configuration and state is stored persistent across a restart of the app.

 Step 7: Everything put together